moutansos/AbstractData/README.md

 # AbstractData
 AbstractData is a C# library and scripting language built to move data from one place to another.

-Project Status: Under Development - Interpreter and basic string data is working
+Project Status: Under Development - scripts and console are working.
+Basic string data is the only data type attempted.

 ## What sort of data formats are compatible?
 Currently the only thing in testing is text only.
 Some data adaption has been implemented but it is far from complete.